 Head across the road to the Commonwealth Bank where you will find a woolly wonder.
 The piece ‘Wool Capital of the World’ pays homage to Hamilton’s farming industry and the vast amount of wool produced in the region.
 Ewe will know the sculptures when you see them.

 Next stop is a wander west along Gray Street until you reach McGuigan Lane.
 Completely transformed, the laneway features masterpieces from local talents Grotti Lotti, Jasmine Mansbridge, Studio Marlo, Jimmi Buscombe, Krid’s Art, Madi Whtye and Jesse Shannahan, plus some spectacular pieces by local school children.
 Each section of pavement is designated and designed by the specific artist.

 Reaching the end of McGuigan Lane, look to your left and spy the NAB Community Pocket Garden.
-An artistic collaboration between Jasmine Mansbridge and Roger Edwards sees the garden’s back wall adorned with a magnificent mural, while the courtyard itself is home to the ‘Hamilton Farmer’ sculpture by Dean Bowen and Teepee installation by Trevor Flynn.
+An artistic collaboration between Jasmine Mansbridge and Roger Edwards sees the garden’s back wall adorned with a magnificent mural, while the courtyard itself is home to the ‘Hamilton Farmers, Fred and Louise’ sculpture by Dean Bowen and Teepee installation by Trevor Flynn.

 Step on down Thompson Street until your reach the lane down the side of ‘Flooring Xtra Mural’.
 By now you may be beginning to recognise the masterful stylings of this locally loved artist, Jasmine Mansbridge.
 Her vibrant and bold colour choices coupled with sharp geometric shapes makes for another striking mural.